-Based on the increasing population trend observed within the State and the close association of swallows with man-made structures, WS could continue to receive requests for assistance associated with barn swallows.
-Based on the nesting behavior of barn swallows and in anticipation of receiving requests associated with activities to repair and replace bridges in the State, WS could lethally remove up to 200 barn swallows annually in the State to alleviate damage and to supplement non-lethal harassment methods.
-In addition, WS could destroy up to 300 active nests annually in the State to discourage nesting in areas where damage or threats of damage were occurring, primarily on bridges.
+Based on the colonial nesting behavior of barn swallows, WS could lethally remove up to 400 barn swallows annually in the State to alleviate damage and to supplement non-lethal harassment methods.
+In addition, WS could destroy up to 200 inactive nests and up to 200 active nests annually in the State to discourage nesting in areas where damage or threats of damage were occurring.
 When WS receives a request for assistance associated with barn swallows nesting on a bridge or another structure, WS' personnel would survey the site to determine whether the nests were active (i.e., contained eggs and/or nestlings).
-If active, personnel would remove the eggs and/or nestlings from the nest and then destroy the nest by hand.
+If active, personnel would remove the eggs and/or nestlings from the nest and then destroy the nest by hand or by using high-pressure water.
+WS' personnel would also destroy inactive nests by hand or by using high-pressure water.

-After the initial removal of active or inactive nests, WS' personnel would survey a site at least once a week to monitor for additional nesting activity.
+After the initial removal of active or inactive nests, WS' personnel or the cooperating entity would attempt to survey a site at least once a week to monitor for additional nesting activity.
 If new nesting activity occurred, WS' personnel would continue to destroy the inactive nests by hand.
 After repeated nesting failures, birds often seek other nesting locations.
-Monitoring a site for nesting activity by WS' personnel would reduce or alleviate the need to destroy eggs and euthanize any nestlings.
+Monitoring a site for nesting activity would reduce or alleviate the need to destroy eggs and euthanize any nestlings.